kaosagnt/ansible-everyday/README.md

 skippy, debug, minimal, yaml, unixy and many more.
 See: https://docs.ansible.com/ansible/2.5/plugins/callback.html

 Modern Ansible seems to be split into pieces.
-Ansible Core nolonger contains the callbacks.
+Ansible Core no longer contains the callbacks.
 You may nee to run the following to install them.

 	ansible-galaxy collection install community.general